abiyeljames/Html-CSS-Website/README.md

 ## Brainnest Assignment 2 (Main CSS Project):

-If you wish to check on this project, click the link below:
+You can take a look at this project in action clicking the link below: